-Huntington University of Health Sciences is an attendance taking institution, therefore, prior to receiving a federal student aid disbursement; HUHS will verify participation in each registered course at the end of Week 1 in the module.
-If a student chooses not to attend the first week will be institutionally withdrawn from the course.
+Huntington University of Health Sciences is an attendance taking institution, therefore, prior to receiving a federal student aid disbursement; HUHS will verify participation in each registered course at the end of Week 1 in each module.
+If a student chooses not to attend the first week, the student will be institutionally withdrawn from the course.
 The dropped course will not appear on the student’s academic record, and the student will be refunded for any tuition and fees that has been paid for the specific course.
-After attendance is established, if at any point during the module a student fails to submit assignments for more than 14 consecutive days, the student will be institutionally withdrawn from the course and will receive a “WF” for the final grade.
+After attendance is established, if at any point during the module a student fails to engage in an academically related activity for more than 14 consecutive days, the student will be institutionally withdrawn from the course and will receive a “WF” for the final grade.
 A “WF” will be counted as 0 GPA points in the GPA calculation; additionally, a “WF” will impact both pace of completion and maximum timeframe calculations.

 In addition to receiving a weekly progress notice, attendance will be monitored and recorded for each student on the appropriate course grade tracker.
-Assignments must be submitted regularly for each course in order to remain enrolled in the course.
-Any student that has not engaged in at least one academically related activity for 14 consecutive days the student will be institutionally withdrawn from the course and will receive a “WF” for the final course grade.
+Student’s must engage in academically related activities regularly in each course in order to remain enrolled in the course.
+Any student that has not engaged in at least one academically related activity for 14 consecutive days will be institutionally withdrawn from the course and will receive a “WF” for the final course grade.
 The full procedure for processing a student’s institutional withdrawal may be found in the University’s Withdrawal Policy.